astropy/astropy/CONTRIBUTING.md

   detailed [documentation guidelines](http://docs.astropy.org/en/latest/development/docguide.html)
   to help you out.

-  **Performance improvements**: if you are making changes that impact Astropy performance, consider adding a performance benchmark in the [astropy-benchmarks](https://github.com/astropy/astropy-benchmarks) repository.
+- **Performance improvements**: if you are making changes that impact Astropy performance, consider adding a performance benchmark in the [astropy-benchmarks](https://github.com/astropy/astropy-benchmarks) repository.
 You can find out more about how to do this [in the README for that repository](https://github.com/astropy/astropy-benchmarks#contributing-a-benchmark).

-- **Changelog entry**: whether you are fixing a bug or adding new functionality, you should add an entry to the ``CHANGES.rst`` file that includes the PR number and if possible the issue number (if you are opening a pull request you may not know this yet, but you can add it once the pull request is open).
+- **Changelog entry**: whether you are fixing a bug or adding new functionality, you should add an entry to the ``CHANGES.rst`` file that includes the PR number (if you are opening a pull request you may not know this yet, but you can add it once the pull request is open).
 If you're not sure where to put the changelog entry, wait at least until a maintainer has reviewed your PR and assigned it to a milestone.

   You do not need to include a changelog entry for fixes to bugs introduced in the developer version and therefore are not present in the stable releases.
 In